Activist group says a drone hit a Gaza aid boat in Tunisia, but authorities deny attack

 The flotilla is part of a broad movement seeking to deliver aid to Gaza by boat.

 The Family Boat was carrying the most famous members of the flotilla, including Swedish activist Greta Thunberg and former Barcelona mayor Ada Colau.
-It is still unclear who was on board during the reported attack.
+It is still unclear if they were on board during the reported attack.

+Portuguese activist Miguel Duarte, who was aboard the vessel, said at a press conference in Tunis on Tuesday that he clearly saw a drone just a few meters above his head moments before an explosion.

+“The drone stood a few seconds on top of a bunch of life jackets. and then dropped a bomb,” Duarte said.
+“The bomb exploded, and there was a big flame, there was a fire on board immediately.
+We picked up the fire extinguishers, we were able to fight the fire successfully, and everybody was safe, fortunately.”

 The Tunisian Interior Ministry said in a statement that reports about a drone attack were unfounded, and that specialized security units are investigating the results of a fire in a life jacket.